UNITED, HOPE HAPPENS

 United, We Created Hope in 2022

 Hope is a full pantry for a hungry family.
-Hope is a warm home for a senior.
+Hope is a warm home for an older adult.
 Hope is a safe place for children after school.

 2022 brought hope to Brookings County in the form of growth and community-minded solutions.
 I am inspired by our donors, partners, and staff who have risen to the unprecedented challenges we have faced over the last few years.
 They have demonstrated resilience and worked to build hope in the homes of our neighbors.